Zoey 101

-Zoey 101 is an American comedy drama television series created by Dan Schneider for Nickelodeon.
-It aired from January 9, 2005, to May 2, 2008.
+Zoey 101 is an American comedy-drama television series created by Dan Schneider for Nickelodeon.
+It aired from January 9, 2005, to May 2, 2008, spanning a total of 61 episodes across four seasons.

-It focuses on the lives of Zoey Brooks (Jamie Lynn Spears), her brother Dustin (Paul Butcher), and her friends as they attend Pacific Coast Academy (PCA), a fictional boarding school in Southern California.
+It focuses on the lives of Zoey Brooks (Jamie Lynn Spears), her brother Dustin (Paul Butcher), and her friends as they attend Pacific Coast Academy, a fictional boarding school in Southern California.

-It was initially filmed at Pepperdine University in Malibu, California, then at stages in Valencia beginning in season 3.
+It was initially filmed at Pepperdine University in Malibu, California, then at stages in Valencia beginning in the third season.
 It was nominated for an "Outstanding Children's Program" Emmy in 2005.
 Zoey 101 was the most expensive production ever for a Nickelodeon standard, as it was shot completely on location in Malibu.

 The series won three Young Artist Awards, two Nickelodeon Kids' Choice Awards and a Neox Fan Award.

 A soundtrack and several video games based on the series have also been released.
-As of January 2023, a sequel film for Paramount+ is in production.
+In July 2023, a film, Zoey 102, was released on Paramount+.

 Premise

 The series centers around Zoey Brooks as she enrolls in Pacific Coast Academy, a prestigious Southern California boarding school that previously only allowed boys to attend.
 Throughout the series, Zoey and her new friends navigate life as teenagers.
-As the series progresses, the group of friends grows closer together, some platonic while others not so much.
+As the series progresses, the group of friends grow closer together; some are platonic, while others not so much.